Azure/PSRule.Rules.Azure/docs/en/rules/Azure.EventHub.Usage.md

 ## DESCRIPTION

 Billing starts for an Event Hub namespace after it is provisioned.
-To recieve events in a Event Hub namespace, you must first create an Event Hub.
+To receive events in a Event Hub namespace, you must first create an Event Hub.
 Namespaces without any Event Hubs are considered unused.

 ## RECOMMENDATION